wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Screenshots ==

 1. Show products by category on the WooCommerce Shop page.
-2. Use new Sort types to who your most important products where they should be - first up
+2. Use new Sort types to show your most important products where they should be - first up
 3. If your theme does not support endless scroll - activate the plugins Endless Scroll feature.